22nd September 2019

 Get support behind you

-Why not set up your own iDonate or Every Day Hero page and encourage friends and family (near and far) to show their support by sponsoring you on your own fundraising page.
-It’s easy to set up your fundraising page, see how it’s done here.
+Why not set up your own iDonate page and encourage friends and family near and far to show their support by sponsoring you on your own fundraising page.
+It is easy to set up your fundraising page, see how it is done here for your iDonate page or here for your Every Day Hero account.

 Tell your Facebook Friends